 Wubi stands for Windows Ubuntu Installer, and it allows you to install Ubuntu inside Windows.
 Once installed, Ubuntu will appear in your Add/Remove programs (in Windows) like any other application.
-When it installs Ubuntu, it will set up a series of files (called loop files) which you can specify in size, where it stores all of Ubuntu's data.
+When it installs Ubuntu, it will set up a series of files (called loop files) which you can specify Recommend rephrasing so that if a user has difficulty installing, they do not start to think that they're dumber than most in size, where it stores all of Ubuntu's data.
 It will also add an entry to the Windows boot loader, so when you reboot your computer you will be able to choose between Windows or Ubuntu.

-It's a very simple way to dual-boot and test out Ubuntu running natively on your machine-and, if you don't like it, just uninstall Ubuntu.
+It's a very simple way to dual-boot and test out Ubuntu running natively on your machine-and, if you don't like it, just uninstall Ubuntu from the Windows Add/Remove Programs menu.
 It won't harm your Windows installation in any way.